by Charli Moore,

 Image – a pelican dives for his supper in Long Haul Bay, shot using 4K Photo mode on my LUMIX GH4

 Want to watch local fisherman netting their catch in the shallows?
 Walk along the sands affront the Nisbet Plantation where pelicans patrol the waterline and skilled fishermen cast their nets into the crashing waves.
+If you want to try fishing out for yourself, or just want to learn about the different equipment that is needed for a successful fishing trip, visit this website.

 Keen to sunbath in seclusion?
 Head down to Lovers Beach where undulating sands and an idyllic island view offer a romantic hideaway for two.